nushell/nushell.github.io/book/modules/using_modules.md

 The path to the module can be:

-- An absolute or relative path to a directory containing a `mod.nu` file:
+- An absolute path to a directory containing a `mod.nu` file:

   ::: details Example